-- § 1.
+§ 1.
 In the supplementary faculty teaching and examination regulations shall be determined how the master's thesis is submitted (on paper and / or electronically) and, if applicable, in how many copies.
 The master's thesis must be submitted both in paper format and in electronic form.
-It shall be determined also in the supplementary faculty teaching and examination regulations whether a master's thesis should be accompanied by a summary, in publishable form, as well as an abstract to be included in the common listings of theses published in Belgian specialist journals. - § 2.
+It shall be determined also in the supplementary faculty teaching and examination regulations whether a master's thesis should be accompanied by a summary, in publishable form, as well as an abstract to be included in the common listings of theses published in Belgian specialist journals.

+The master's thesis shall be submitted electronically via Canvas.
+The master's thesis, a summary, in publishable form, as well as a short text for inclusion in the usual lists of treatises in Belgian professional journals

+§ 2.
 The master's thesis for which the student obtained a credit certificate, are kept in the central library.
-The submission of the master's thesis to the central library is explain in the supplementary faculty teaching and examination regulations or in the procedure explain on the faculty student portal. - § 3.
-The supplementary faculty teaching and examination regulations may stipulate, in extraordinary circumstances, that a master's thesis cannot be published. - § 4.
-Responsibility for showing that their research materials are authentic lies with the students.
+The submission of the master's thesis to the central library is explain in the supplementary faculty teaching and examination regulations or in the procedure explain on the faculty student portal.